-itemnumber

-Positive integer which specifies the itemvalue to return.

-itemvalue

-type of variable depends on itemnumber (required)

-Return variable for information requested; or (if itemnumber is 22 or 24)

-the language name or number about which information is requested.
+itemnumber integer by value ( required ) Positive integer which specifies the itemvalue to return. itemvalue type of variable depends on itemnumber (required) Return variable for information requested; or (if itemnumber is 22 or 24) the language name or number about which information is requested.